 I moved to Phoenix, Arizona to join a team IBM assembled to create a new, modern customer service application for American Express.
 The project was called “CS-90’s” and working on it was a major blast of late night hacking on IBM AIX RS6000 machines in C, X11, and Motif.
 We also had massive blowouts on Friday evenings at a restaurant down the street from the office, usually resulting in Motorola pagers submerged in daiquiris or margaritas.
 And maybe a brawl…

 I was always a fan of Apple products.
 I knew that they used Motorola processors so I was excited to join Motorola’s Scottsdale facility.
 I joined Corporate Computer Services (CCS) which was a sort of internal contracting firm for other areas in Motorola that need a service or programming help.
 One service I inherited was a email work-flow management system written in Objective-C that ran on a NeXT Cube.

-I did not make the cover, but I’m there starting on page 38.
+Unlike Larry Wall, I did not make the cover, but the artciel is there starting on page 38.

 1999 — Return to the East Coast

 comp.lang.python for a job opportunity at Dragon Systems in Waltham, Massachusetts.
 I was tired of the perpetual summer of Arizona and I missed the vibe of the east coast, so I applied, got the job, and moved back east.
 Loved the company and the co-workers, but sadly everything imploded soon after Dragon was purchased by their chief competitor, Lernout & Hauspie, due to a massive L&H accounting scandal in South Korea.
 Fortunately for me, I cashed out the little stock I had before things got bad, but the Dragon founders were not so lucky.